 Deep closer: More than 6 lengths off the leader

 Below is a closer look at winning running styles by decade.

-Delaware Handicap winners have come from a handful of tracks since 1991, four of the six wins from Churchill Downs occurred in the last 10 years.
+Delaware Handicap winners have come from a handful of tracks since 1991, four of the seven wins from Churchill Downs occurred in the last 10 years.